 The fact that so many miners are investing heavily in computer hardware is a strong positive signal for the future of Ethereum.

 Very important: at some point in the future, Ethereum will switch from Proof of Work (POW), to Proof of Stake (POS).
 This means that the above chart will no longer apply.
-I will discuss the potential impact of Proof of Stake/Casper from an investment perspective in a future post.

 Daily Ethereum transactions are a straightforward indicator and easy to understand.
 However, I would put stronger emphasis on other indicators before this – as some transactions are simply one person moving ether between multiple wallets that they own, or other relatively meaningless scenarios.
 However, this number risen quickly recently, which overall is a positive signal.